-"CBT has been successfully use to help people with depression, panic disorder, relationship problems, drug and alcohol abuse, eating disorders, psychosis, and most of the other difficulties that people bring to therapy".
+"CBT has been successfully used to help people with anxiety /depression, panic disorder, relationship problems, drug and alcohol abuse, eating disorders, psychosis, and most of the other difficulties that people bring to therapy".
 (Beck 2016).

 "Science has demonstrated incontrovertibly that changing the way we think about emotional situations is among the most powerful ways to change emotions themselves."

 Created in the 1950s by American psychologist, Carl Rogers, the person-centred approach ultimately sees human beings as having an innate tendency to develop towards their full potential.
 However, this ability can become blocked or distorted by our life experiences - particularly those that affect our sense of value.

 Existential therapy is a unique form of psychotherapy that looks to explore difficulties from a philosophical perspective, rather than taking a technique-based approach.

 Focusing on the human condition as a whole, existential therapy applauds human capacities and encourages individuals to take responsibility for their successes.